+Applications for Driver Education can be found in the school's Main Office.
+Students are required to also go to SGI - instructions are available at the Main Office.
 Driver Education will be provided to all students who wish to take the course.
-For 2011-2012 students' birth date must be prior to the end of February 1997 for eligibility.
 The course will only be offered once to each student.
 The classroom instruction will be provided after school and during noon hours.
 In-car instructions will take place during the day and after school.
-Should students are parents have questions, they can contact Mrs. Crystal Wolfe or Ms. Marcia Phillips.
-Their contact information can be obtained from the Main Office staff.
+Should students are parents have questions, they can contact Mr. Darcy Morin (firstname.lastname@example.org).

 A well-equipped resource centre is available for student and staff use.
 Books, periodicals, newspapers, videos, and CD's are available.
 There are also several computers with access to the Internet and an electronic library catalogue.

 The cafeteria is available for use by all MUCC students and staff.
 Healthy beverages, fruits, sandwiches, and full meals are available for a reasonable price.
 Pre-paid lunch punch cards are available from Mr. Argent in the cafeteria.
 They are $25.00 per card.

 Locks and Lockers